- Shop Now

 The rhizomes are rich sources of starch and have been used as foodstuff historically and was once a staple food crop in Peru and Ecuador.

-Hundreds of hybrids exist from complex crosses and distinction between them have become blurred.
+Hundreds of hybrids exist from complex crosses and distinction between them has become blurred.

 - Dividing Herbaceous Perennials - Video Tip ondemand_video